 Once your groups have been defined, there are two methods for assigning registrants to each group.

-The day before your event begins, send your CSM a list of your registrants you would like to have access to your "VIPs" group.
+72 hours before your event begins, send your CSM a list of your registrants you would like to have access to your "VIP" group.
 (You do not need to include the attendees assigned to the Default group, in this example "Customers.")
-If your event has multiple restricted groups (for example, a VIPs group and a Platinum group), list each assignment:
+If your event has multiple restricted groups (for example, a VIP group and a Platinum group), list each assignment:

 Any of your attendees not listed here will be assigned to the "Default" group you identified above (in this example, the "Customers" group).

-Note: If a new person registers and they have not been given a group assignment, they will be part of the Default group until you send their group assignment to Goldcast.
+NOTE: If a new person registers and they have not been given a group assignment yet, they will be part of the Default group until you send their group assignment to Goldcast.
 If the attendee is already inside the live event, their new group assignment will not be reflected until they refresh their event page.